Odawara District

 "That's rather out of the question."

-Iwakawa Kyoudai shook his head.
+Iwakawa shook his head.

 Iwakawa almost winced at the thought.
-"Thank you, but--" He turned to Gordon.
-"Any new investigators this week?"
+“Thank you, but—” He turned to Gordon.
+“Any new investigators this week?”

-Thackeray said, "We saw the Yamamuras again last week."
+Thackeray said, “We saw the Yamamuras again.”

 "Haven't seen them in a while.
 How are they doing?"

-"Okay, I guess.
+“Okay, I guess.
 They wondered if I could answer a question they had.
-Wrote it down on this paper, but I couldn't read it."
+They wrote it down but I couldn’t read it.”

 He handed the note to Brother Iwakawa.
 Brother Iwakawa unfolded the paper and read it slowly.

 "Well?" asked Matlock.

-"The question is--" He glanced back over the paper.
-"The question is about when the father of a family doesn't join the church, when can the rest of the family do his temple work, sealing, etcetera."
+“The question is—” He glanced back over the paper.
+“The question is about when the father of a family doesn’t join the church, when can the rest of the family do his temple work, sealing, etcetera.”

 "There ought to be a more tactful way of putting it."

-"That would be a good idea.
-They said they were coming to church Sunday--" Thackeray's voice trailed off.
-"Yeah.
-That would be a good idea."
+“That would be a good idea.
+They said they were coming to church Sunday—” Thackeray’s voice trailed off.
+“Yeah.
+That would be a good idea.”

 Thackeray excused himself.
-He went into his room and opened up his proselyting notebook to the investigator sheets.
-The Yamamura's stats were at the bottom of the second page.
-Every box next to the girls' names was filled with an "X" or check mark.
-He looked at the "date contacted" box: June tenth.
-A previous missionary had written: "Mr. Nakamura--nix on religion," next to their names.
-Under that, Thackeray had scribbled, "Triffs.
+He went into the other room and opened his proselyting notebook to the investigator sheets.
+Next to the Yamamura’s stats he’d scribbled: Triffs.
 But cute.
-Probably waste of time."
-He had written that after meeting them his first day in Odawara.
-He closed up the notebook.
+Probably a waste of time.
+He’d written that after meeting them his first day in Odawara.
 Maybe he was wrong.
 The thought sent a chill up his spine.
-Missionaries weren't supposed to be wrong about things like that.
+Missionaries weren’t supposed to be wrong about things like that.

 "Bet you it's a girl," said Johnson.
 The missionaries were standing together along the shoulder of the road across from the small chapel.